FIT to Forget: Robust Continual Unlearning for Large Language Models: Related Work

 \paragraph{Single-Shot Unlearning.} A variety of efficient unlearning strategies has been proposed for LLMs.
 Gradient ascent and descent methods, including GA and GA+GD, enforce forgetting but may cause utility loss~\cite{acl/YaoCDNWCY24}.
 Prompt-based methods steer outputs away from sensitive content without parameter updates, reducing computation but often resulting in incomplete forgetting and memory reactivation~\cite{nips/Liu24}.
-Model editing approaches, such as task arithmetic~\cite{iclr/IlharcoRWSHF23}, AlphaEdit~\cite{corr/Li2505}, and PISCES~\cite{emnlp/gur2025}, which explicitly locate the regions responsible for forgotten information and are lightweight and potentially more robust.
-However, their effectiveness under real-world, sequential unlearning requests remains underexplored.
+Model editing approaches, such as task arithmetic~\cite{iclr/IlharcoRWSHF23}, AlphaEdit~\cite{corr/Li2505}, and PISCES~\cite{emnlp/gur2025}, which explicitly locate the model regions responsible for forgotten information and are lightweight, targeted, and potentially more robust.
+However, their effectiveness under realistic, sequential unlearning requests remains largely underexplored.

 \paragraph{Continual Unlearning.} While single-shot approaches can be effective for isolated deletion events, extending them to continual settings where unlearning requests arrive sequentially often results in catastrophic forgetting and even model collapse.
 Each new request operates on an already modified model, compounding utility loss and creating unstable dynamics~\cite{corr/Barez25,iclr/shi24}.
 Recent efforts have explored orthogonal unlearning with LoRA~\cite{iclr/HuSWALWWC22} and out-of-distribution (OOD) detectors to alleviate these issues, but evaluations are typically restricted to a small number of requests on homogeneous datasets such as ScienceQA~\cite{nips/lu22learn} or TOFU~\cite{colm/Maini24}.
-In more realistic scenarios where the forget and retain sets overlap, OOD detector suffers sharp accuracy drops, and the Lora structure potentially leads to higher reactivation of forgotten knowledge.
-More recently, ALKN~\cite{icml/wuerkaixi2025adaptive} has advanced this line of work by providing a theoretical framework for continual unlearning, addressing accumulative decline and cascading degradation through parameter-level interventions and adaptive modules.
+In more realistic scenarios where the forget and retain sets overlap, OOD detectors suffer sharp accuracy drops, while the LoRA structure may lead to stronger reactivation of forgotten knowledge.
+ALKN~\cite{icml/wuerkaixi2025adaptive} explores a different direction by providing a theoretical framework for continual unlearning and mitigating accumulative decline and cascading degradation through parameter-level interventions and adaptive modules.
+CURaTE~\cite{acl/Bae26} takes yet another perspective by formulating continual unlearning as a real-time retrieval-and-refusal process that detects queries related to prior forget requests and selectively abstains, thereby enabling immediate unlearning while preserving the base model parameters and retained knowledge.

 \paragraph{Benchmarks.} Most unlearning datasets rely on a mix of GPT-generated content and human annotation.
 TOFU~\cite{colm/Maini24} is fully synthetic, enabling retraining-based baselines.
 MUSE~\cite{iclr/shi24} leverages authentic corpora such as BBC news and the Harry Potter series, partitioned into forget, retain, and holdout sets.
 WMDP~\cite{icml/LiPGYBGLDGMHLJL24} targets hazardous capability unlearning with 3668 expert-written multiple-choice questions.
 RWKU~\cite{nips/JinCWHYL00024} expands adversarial evaluation by combining GPT-4 generation with human review.
 Despite these advances, existing benchmarks still cover only narrow deletion scenarios such as personal information, copyright, or harmful content, as summarized in Table~\ref{tab:dataset-overview}.